Making edibles – basics, methods & the most important basic recipes

 Storage & Shelf Life

-Light, heat, and oxygen alter active ingredients over time.
-When preparing or storing edibles, Proper storage determines stability and consistent effectiveness.
+Light, heat and oxygen alter active ingredients over time.
+When preparing or storing edibles, proper storage determines stability and consistent effectiveness.

 Law & Responsibility